-Markus Knödlseder: After his professional training as chemical assistance Mr. Knödlseder studied environmental engineer at the University of Applied Science in Bingen, Germany.
-Beside his main focus in studies of environmental technologies, he dealt with environmental management and environmental controlling issues.
-He has been a staff at the department "Carbon Management Service" located in the head office of TÜV Industrie Service GmbH, TÜV SÜD Group in Munich since Oct.
+Markus Knodlseder is a lead auditor at the department "Carbon Management Service" in the head office of TÜV Industrie Service GmbH, TÜV Süd Group in Munich.
+He has been involved in the topic of environmental auditing, baselining, monitoring and verification due to the requirements of the Kyoto Protocol since oct.
 2001.
-He has been involved in the topic of environmental auditing, baselining, monitoring and verification due to the requirements of the Kyoto Protocol with special focus on renewable energies.
-Mr. Knödlseder is also an auditor for environmental management systems (ISO 14.000).
+His main focus lies on renewable energies.